Cabinet approves Rs 1,300 reimbursement for digital transactions using UPI and Rupay debit cards

-The Union Cabinet on Wednesday approved reimbursement of Rs 1,300 crore on digital transactions using UPI and Rupay debit cards, Electronics and IT Minister Ashwini Vaishnaw said.
+The Union Cabinet on Wednesday approved an incentive scheme for promoting digital transactions using UPI and Rupay debit cards.

 He also said that 423 crore digital transactions valued at Rs 7.56 lakh crore took place in November.